 - Create a safe work environment.

 One of the first steps manufacturers can take toward employee safety is to ensure that all new (and existing) workers are comprehensively trained on their job responsibilities and various safety techniques.
 They should know what PPE to wear, how to maintain or service heavy machinery, proper lock/out tagout procedures and any other need-to-know workplace safety information.
-We've created a page on safety training to help you understand the in and outs of workforce safety training.
+We've created a safety training guide to help you understand OSHA training requirements, and offer safety training software to help track and manage employee training.

 Machine guarding is a safety feature around manufacturing equipment that includes a shield or device that covers hazardous parts of the machine that can prevent injury to the equipment operator or to others nearby.
-In the manufacturing environment, all machines should be assessed for proper guarding and shields to prevent injury to employees.
+In the manufacturing environment, all machines, such as overhead cranes, should be inspected for proper guarding and shields to prevent injury to employees.

 Personal Protective Equipment (PPE)